junayet4o12/bi-cicle-backend/README.md

 - Never commit the `.env` file to version control
 - Use environment-specific configuration for different deployment environments
 - Regularly update dependencies to patch security vulnerabilities
+- Use strong, unique secrets for JWT tokens
+- Implement rate limiting for authentication endpoints

 ## Development